myclass24

 State one prudential reason and one moral reason for power-sharing with an example from the Indian context.

 While prudential reasons stress that power-sharing will bring out better outcomes.
 In India, the power is shared horizontally among various organs of government.
 The Legislature, Executive and Judiciary are responsible for administering India.
 Reservation is applicable in India, where various sections are given benefits over others to avoid conflicts.
 Moral reasons emphasise the very act of power-sharing as valuable.
-In India, citizens are conferred with fundamental rights and directive principles of state policies are implied in the government.
+In India, citizens are conferred with fundamental rights and directi

 Social StudiesClass 10CBSE